University: Pembroke College, University of Cambridge

 There is a strong international flavour to the team’s work, meaning that Angus and his colleagues represent their clients in a range of forums: “At any one time, one of our partners might have several procurement challenges pending in the High Court, another might be in a mediation, another about to launch an adjudication, or – increasingly – giving the client an ‘early case assessment’ when signs of trouble first start to appear on the project.
 However, given the large scale and cross-border nature of the work we do, more often than not international arbitration is the parties’ preferred method for resolving disputes that don’t settle.”

-As for the underlying causes of the disputes themselves, cases can usually be traced to three key areas of contention.
+Cases can usually be traced to three key areas of contention.
 “Although we work for all sorts of clients on all sorts of projects in many different countries, all the disputes we work on tend to boil down to a difference over quality, time and/or money,” he explains.
 “The types of problem you might encounter when having work done on a house are the same ones on mega-projects, albeit scaled-up in terms of value and the complexity of the facts.
-But at their simplest, the parties' complaints can be reduced to, for example, whose fault is it that the works are not finished by the agreed date; the quality of the works is considered to be sub-standard; the contractor wants to be paid extra for something its customer considers to be already included within the initial agreed price, and so on."
+But at their simplest, the parties’ complaints can be reduced to, for example, whose fault is it that the works are not finished by the agreed date; the quality of the works is considered to be substandard; the contractor wants to be paid extra for something its customer considers to be already included within the initial agreed price, and so on.”

 “Like all litigators, we have to be experts in general common law such as contract, tort, agency and privilege, but also in international arbitration and statutory adjudication, which is very different to court litigation”

-A common characteristic of most construction disputes is that they tend to be technical and often document-heavy: “There is often a vast number of technical drawings, formal and informal emails from different parties involved in the project, formal letters and meeting minutes, which help us to piece together the story of what has gone wrong in the project.
+Construction disputes tend to be technical and often document-heavy: “There is often a vast number of technical drawings, formal and informal emails from different parties involved in the project, formal letters and meeting minutes, which help us to piece together the story of what has gone wrong in the project.
 That in itself requires a lot of project management – the job must be done thoroughly but in an efficient and cost-effective way for the client.”

 In some cases, the risks facing clients can be even graver than potentially serious financial losses.
 “One of the most interesting cases of my career was not a commercial dispute, but a criminal case arising from a project in Africa,” says Angus.
 “It was a serious and difficult case that would have meant personal liability for one of our client’s executives if we lost, and it was heard in a local criminal court.
 I am still very proud of the team effort across our international offices that went into securing a good outcome for the client in that case.”